entando/entando-docs/vuepress/docs/next/docs/compose/ecr-overview.md

+---
+sidebarDepth: 2
+---
 # Entando Component Repository

 ## Introduction

-The Entando Component Repository (ECR) is meant to be a repository to share reusable components among different Entando instances.
+The Entando Component Repository (ECR) is a repository where reusable components can be shared across applications and enterprises.

-The following glossary relates to the ECR and related concepts:
+The following examines some of the nuts and bolts of the ECR.

-## Glossary

 ### Component

-An Entando component - simply referred to as component - is a piece of reusable code/resource to be used in an Entando widget, page or application.
-Examples of components are widgets, microfrontends, content-types, labels, plugins, and static resources
+An Entando component - simply referred to as component - is an identifiable resource or block of code that can be used in an Entando widget, page or application.
+Examples of components are widgets, micro frontends, content types, labels, plugins, and static resources.

 ### ECR Bundle

-An ECR bundle - is a package containing one or more components and a 'descriptor.yaml' file providing information about the bundle.
-The bundle is published on an Git registry and is shared with an Entando application using the EntandoDeBundle custom resource.
+An ECR bundle is a package containing one or more components and a descriptor.yaml file providing information about the bundle.
+The bundle is published in a Git registry and shared with an Entando Application using the EntandoDeBundle custom resource.

-### EntandoDeBundle custom resource
+### EntandoDeBundle Custom Resource

-The EntandoDeBundle custom resource is a Kubernetes custom resource readable by the Entando6 operator.
-It’s used to provide information about an ECR bundle and make the bundle available in kubernetes for the entando-component-manager.
+The EntandoDeBundle custom resource is a Kubernetes resource readable by the Entando Operator.
+It provides information about an ECR bundle and makes the bundle available in Kubernetes for the Entando Component Manager.

-### Entando-component-manager
+### Entando Component Manager (ECM)

-The entando-component-manager - a.k.a component-manager is part of the Entando6 app and dialogs both with the Kubernetes cluster via the entando-k8s-service and with the entando-core.
-The entando-component-manager reads the bundles from the cluster and exposes them via an API accessible from AppBuilder.
-The component-manager is also responsible of the installation/removal of components from entando-core
+The Entando Component Manager is part of the EntandoApp and communicates with both the `entando-core` and Kubernetes cluster via the `entando-k8s-service`.
+The ECM reads the bundles from the cluster and exposes them with an API accessible from the App Builder.
+It is also responsible for the installation and removal of components from the `entando-core`.

-### Entando-K8S-service
+### Entando-K8s-Service

-The Entando-K8S-Service is part of the Entando infrastructure and is responsible for the low-level communication with the K8S cluster API.
+The `entando-k8S-service` is part of the platform infrastructure and is responsible for the low-level communication with the K8s cluster API.

 ## Architecture

 ![ECR Architecture](./img/ecr-architecture.png)

-From an architectural point of view, the ECR is composed of
+From an architectural point of view, the ECR is composed of:
-1. The EntandoDeBundles which contain the metadata associated with a bundle
+1. The `EntandoDeBundles` which contain the metadata associated with a bundle
-2. The Entando-k8s-service which reads the bundles from the cluster/namspace(s) and serves them via a consumable API
+2. The `entando-k8s-service` which reads the bundles from the cluster/namspace(s) and serves them via a consumable API
-3. The Component-manager which creates the connection between the EntandoApp and the K8S-service.
+3. The ECM which creates the connection between the EntandoApp and the K8s service.

-## Example flow
+### Example Flow

-1. The user lands on the ECR page in app-builder and wants to see the list of bundles shared with that EntandoApp
+1. From the Repository page in the App Builder, the user finds the list of bundles shared in that EntandoApp

-2. AppBuilder asks the component-manager for the list of available bundles
+2. App Builder requests a list of available bundles from the ECM

-3. Component-manager queries the k8s-service to get the available bundles
+3. ECM queries the K8s service to retrieve a list of bundles

-4. The k8s-service queries the cluster/namespace(s) it is able to read from for available bundles and returns the list to the component-manager
+4. The `entando-k8s-service` queries the cluster/namespace(s)
+    for available bundles and returns the list to the ECM

-5. Component-manager returns a list to App-Builder
+5. ECM sends the list to App Builder

-6. The user is able to see the available bundles and is able to install one or more of them
+6. The user is able to see and install the available bundles